 H1H1H1H1H2H2 including Higher Level grade H1 in Biology and Chemistry + if not offered at Higher Level then Ordinary Level grade O3 in Mathematics.
 Students not offering Physics as part of their Leaving Certificate must have an A grade in Junior Certificate Science.

 Applications from graduates or those in the final year of their degree are considered and the full academic background is taken into account.
 The minimum A-level threshold (or equivalent in other qualifications) is either ABB at first attempt, ie prior to commencing degree studies for those with an Upper Second Class Honours degree, or BBB at first attempt for those with a First Class Honours degree or PhD and an Upper Second Class Honours degree.
-Averaging out to these grades is not permitted.
+Grades may be averaged but the minimum grades that can be accepted is a grade C with grade B the lowest grade acceptable for A-level Chemistry.
 Applicants must have an appropriate science background at GCSE and AS-level/A-level or equivalent (see below) and at least a 2.1 Honours classification in their primary (first) degree, which can be from a wide range of different subjects.
 A-level Chemistry and at least one from A-level Biology/Human Biology, Mathematics or Physics, plus, if not offered at A-level, then Biology/ Human Biology to at least AS-level (or equivalent) are required.
-In addition, GCSE Mathematics minimum grade C and either GCSE Physics minimum grade C or GCSE Double Award Science minimum grades CC are required if not offered at AS-level or A-level.
-Graduate applicants who fulfil these criteria are then scored with their UKCAT.
+In addition, GCSE Mathematics minimum grade C/4 and either GCSE Physics minimum grade C/4 or GCSE Double Award Science minimum grades CC/44 are required if not offered at AS-level or A-level.
+Graduate applicants who fulfil these criteria are then scored with their UCAT.

 Graduate applicants from a non-science background but who fulfil the conditions in terms of grades achieved at the first attempt (ie in their original choice of A-level subjects) and degree performance will be considered if they undertake the appropriate Science qualifications on completion of their degree.